Aanand69/adwait52/README.md

 - 👋 Hi, I’m Aanand alias Ad'wait
-- 👀 I’m interested in Blockchain Developement,Ethical Hacking, Cloud Computing
+- 👀 Interested in Blockchain Developement,Ethical Hacking, Cloud Computing
-- 🌱 I’m currently learning Python&Java, Blockchain
+- 🌱 Currently learning Python/Java
-- 💞️ I’m looking to collaborate on Blockchain Project
+- 💞️ Looking to collaborate on Blockchain Project
-- 📫 How to reach me ...twitter:-@adwait52
+- 📫 Twitter:- @adwait52 / Linkdin:-

 <!---
 adwait52/adwait52 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.